uri-yanover/4qbits/_posts/2022-02-12-on-positions-of-trust-part-i-rocketman.md

 The US career of von Braun began in New Mexico where he and his old German teams were asked to continue their prior V-2 work as the Redstone missile design.
 During that phase, von Braun was denied resources but was put in charge of educating a large cohort of American engineers.

-As von Braun's American fame grew, the team was given resources and moved to Hunstsville, Alabama into an organization called the Redstone arsenal.
-Eventually the group served as the basis for the Army Ballistic Missile Program (ABMA), where von Baun served as the technical director.
+As the Redstone missiles were adopted by the US Army and von Braun's American fame grew, the team was given new resources and moved to Hunstsville, Alabama to form an organization called the Redstone Arsenal.
+Eventually the group served as the basis for the Army Ballistic Missile Agency (ABMA), where von Baun was the first and only technical director.

 By the late 1950s, the ABMA team produced the Jupiter ballistic missile design, which was up-engineered into the Juno space-capable launcher.
 The ABMA team was then merged into NASA, and in 1960 von Braun was appointed as the founding Director of the Marshall Space Flight Center.
 He accepted that role on the condition he would be able to develop the Saturn launcher.
 This was accepted; Saturn was developed and was the launch vehicle that brought mankind to the moon in July 1969; von Braun retired from government service a year after that.